300 Christian Books

 Jerry Bridges | 253 pages

-The Discipline of Grace offers a clear and and thorough explanation of the gospel and what it means to be a believer.
+The Discipline of Grace offers a clear and thorough explanation of the Gospel and what it means to be a believer.

 This book explores how the same grace that brings us to faith in Christ also disciplines us in Christ.
 In learning more about grace, you also will learn about God's character, His forgiveness, and the Holy Spirit.